don/BluetoothSerial/README.md

 Not Implemented for Windows

-#getSecureUUID
+## setConnectUUID

-Returns the SPP_UUID used for [connect](#connect)
+Sets the SPP_UUID used for [connect](#connect)  and [connectInsecure](#connectinsecure)

-    bluetoothClassicSerial.getSecureUUID(success, failure);
+    bluetoothClassicSerial.setConnectUUID(uuidString, success, failure);

 ### Description

-Some devices require a non standard SPP_UUID, `getSecureUUID` allows you to check the SPP_UUID which will be used for a secure connection.

-#### Android

-Implemented for Android

-### iOS

-Not Implemented for iOS

-### Windows

-Not Implemented for Windows

-#setInsecureUUID

-Sets the SPP_UUID used for [connectInsecure](#connectinsecure)

-    bluetoothClassicSerial.setInsecureUUID(uuidString, success, failure);

-### Description

-Some devices require a non standard SPP_UUID, `setInsecureUUID` allows you to provide a custom SPP_UUID string to be used for an insecure connection.
-If successful the UUID string will be returned to the success callback function.

-#### Android

-Implemented for Android

-### iOS

-Not Implemented for iOS

-### Windows

-Not Implemented for Windows

-#setSecureUUID

-Sets the SPP_UUID used for [connect](#connect)

-    bluetoothClassicSerial.setSecureUUID(uuidString, success, failure);

-### Description

-Some devices require a non standard SPP_UUID, `setSecureUUID` allows you to provide a custom SPP_UUID string to be used for an secure connection.
+Some devices require a non standard SPP_UUID, `setConnectUUID` allows you to provide a custom SPP_UUID string to be used for a connection.
 If successful the UUID string will be returned to the success callback function.

 #### Android